serpent-os/recipes/README.md

 $ boulder profile add local-x86_64 --repo name=volatile,uri=https://dev.serpentos.com/volatile/x86_64/stone.index,priority=0 --repo name=local,uri=file:///$HOME/.local_repo/stone.index,priority=10
 ```

+**Create a `.env` file**

+If you are not building on Serpent OS using the os-supplied boulder package, or if you want to specify custom arguments to the boulder invocation when using the `just` targets,
+you might benefit from creating a `.env` file in the root of the `recipes/` directory, next to the supplied `justfile`.

+_Example `.env` file:_

+    BOULDER="${HOME}/.local/bin/boulder"
+    BOULDER_ARGS="--data-dir=${HOME}/.local/share/boulder --config-dir=${HOME}/.config/boulder --moss-root=${HOME}/.cache/boulder""

+The `justfile` is set up so you can also choose to specify either of the above environment variables on a command-line invocation of `just`:

+_Example:_

+    BOULDER_ARGS="--data-dir=${HOME}/.local/share/boulder" just build

 ### Go go go

 Well, actually Rust..
-Anyway, quickly try to build `m/m4/stone.yaml` or `n/nano/stone.yaml` for a quick and easy confirmation that everything works OK.
+Anyway, quickly try to `pushd m/m4/ && just build` or `pushd n/nano && just build` for a quick and easy confirmation that everything works OK.

 ## Git summary requirements